 The pie is done when the crust is evenly browned and the filling is bubbly.

-Why does the pie have two baking temperatures?
+Why does this recipe for blackberry pie have two baking temperatures?

 Baking at a higher heat at first allows the crust to brown and baking at a lower heat afterwards allows the filling to cook evenly without the crust over-browning in the process.

-I hope you love this homemade pie recipe as much as we do!
-Let me know in the comments below, what’s your family’s favourite summer pie?
-I’d love to know!
+We hope you love this homemade blackberry pie recipe as much as we do!
+Let us know in the comments below, what’s your family’s favourite summer pie?
+We’d love to know!

 - Easy Classic Peach Pie